recipe-runner/recipe-runner.github.io/source/docs/recipe-syntax.md

 ## `extra`
 (`array`) **Optional** Extra information about the recipe.
 RR use this value to describe which packages will be used by the recipe.
 Packages a are Composer Packages availables on [Packagist](https://packagist.org/).
-Method executed by tasks are defined in modules and those modules are distributed as Composer packages.
+Method executed by actions are defined in modules and those modules are distributed as Composer packages.
 The following example show that the recipe require the [`io-module`](https://packagist.org/packages/recipe-runner/io-module).
 The part at the right of the colon indicates the version desired.